 - Know the best practices: The marketing team in the organization generally has a creative way of spreading the message.
 Connect with them and how to understand how you can communicate with the rest of the employees and make them aware of the survey.

 - Give time to revert: You must set a time to receive responses for the deployed survey.
 Setting up a timeline will help people respond in time.
-At the same time, don’t fall in the trap of wanting the results fast.
+At the same time, don’t fall into the trap of wanting the results fast.

 Tip 3: Reward your employees

-Gift your employees with:
+Gift your employees with the following: